wzulfikar/lifelog/programming/rails.md

 The way to do this is with a callback, which is a method that gets invoked at a particular point in the lifecycle of an Active Record object.`

 > The way to do this is with a callback, which is a method that gets invoked at a particular point in the lifecycle of an Active Record object.

+-

+> has_secure_password automatically adds an authenticate method to the corresponding model objects.
+This method determines if a given password is valid for a particular user by computing its digest and comparing the result to password_digest in the database.